 Steve August has a history of costochondritis himself:

 "I had costo for seven years myself after a climbing fall onto my rib cage - with all the sharp stabbing chest pain, the breathing difficulties and the fear I was having a heart attack that comes with it.
-I fixed it after coming through physio school in New Zealand, and haven’t had even a twinge in decades.
-I can do anything physical - it’s completely fixed."
+I fixed it after qualifying a a physiotherapist in New Zealand, and haven’t had even a twinge in over 30 years.
+I can do anything physical - it’s completely fixed.
+This is the normal response to correct treatment."